-Our charter documents contain provisions that may prevent or delay removal of incumbent management or a change of control.
+Anti-takeover provisions in our charter documents, our Stockholder Rights Plan and Delaware law may prevent or delay removal of incumbent management or a change of control.

-Provisions of our amended and restated certificate of incorporation and amended and restated bylaws may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
-These provisions include:
+Anti-takeover provisions of our amended and restated certificate of incorporation and amended and restated bylaws, our Stockholder Rights Plan and Delaware law may have the effect of deterring or delaying attempts by our stockholders to remove or replace management, engage in proxy contests and effect changes in control.
+The provisions of our charter documents include:

-- · a classified board so that only one third of the board of directors is elected each year; - elimination of cumulative voting in the election of directors; - procedures for advance notification of stockholder nominations and proposals; - · the ability of our board of directors to amend our bylaws without stockholder approval; and - the ability of our board of directors to issue up to 10,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as the board of directors may determine.
+- · a classified board so that only one of the three classes of directors on our board of directors is elected each year; - elimination of cumulative voting in the election of directors; - procedures for advance notification of stockholder nominations and proposals; - · the ability of our board of directors to amend our bylaws without stockholder approval; and - the ability of our board of directors to issue up to 10,000,000 shares of preferred stock without stockholder approval upon the terms and conditions and with the rights, privileges and preferences as our board of directors may determine.